cycle/docs/annotated/relations.md

 Option      | Value  | Comment
 ---         | ---    | ----
-cascade     | bool   | Automatically save related data with parent entity, defaults to `true` nullable    | bool   | Defines if relation can be nullable, defaults to `false` innerKey    | string | Inner key name in source entity, default to primary key outerKey    | string | Outer key name in target entity, default to `{relation}_{innerKey}` morphKey    | string | Contains target entity role name, defaults to `{relation}_role` morphKeyLength | int | The lengths of the morphKey, defaults to 32 indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey], defaults to `true`
+cascade     | bool   | Automatically save related data with parent entity.
+Defaults to `true` nullable    | bool   | Defines if relation can be nullable.
+Defaults to `false` innerKey    | string | Inner key name in source entity.
+Defaults to primary key outerKey    | string | Outer key name in target entity.
+Defaults to `{relation}_{innerKey}` morphKey    | string | Contains target entity role name.
+Defaults to `{relation}_role` morphKeyLength | int | The lengths of the morphKey.
+Defaults to 32 indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey].
+Defaults to `true`

 ```php
 /** @Entity */